Fallstop/GSheetBells/README.md

 # Google Sheet Bells
-Huanui Collage bell controller development, this is a personal project.
+#### 2020 Science fair by Jasper M-W

+This is the repostitory with all the code, models and documentation.
+It does not include the GScripts on the sheet, please open an issue to suggest changes to them.

+Main Ringing code is located at Python/BellRinger.py

-To do this yourself, you can find the in work documentation [here](https://gsheetbells.readthedocs.io)
+To do this yourself, you can find the in progress documentation [here](https://gsheetbells.readthedocs.io)